ResearchComputingServices/biol5526-fall2021/setup.md

 You need to download some files to follow this lesson:

 1. Download [shell-novice-data.zip]({{ page.root }}/data/shell-novice-data.zip) and move the file to your Desktop.
-2. Unzip/extract the file (ask your instructor if you need help with this step).
+2. Unzip/extract shell-novice-data.zip (ask your instructor if you need help with this step).
 You should end up with a new folder called data-shell on your Desktop.

-In the lesson, you will find out how to access the data in this folder.
+3. Download [remote-data.zip]({{ page.root }}/data/remote-data.zip), but do not unzip it.
+Using Safari on a Mac, hold down Option while clicking this download to avoid unzipping it.

+## Connecting to Carleton's VPN

+To be able to connect to the RCDC from your laptop (using wifi) or from outside of campus, you will need to connect to Carleton's VPN.
+Full instructions on how to do this can be found [here](https://carleton.ca/its/help-centre/remote-access/).

 ## Installing Linux terminal software